-Internal joinery and kitchen fittings

-Repair category 1

-Notes Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings etc. and future maintenance or upgrading should be anticipated.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally serviceable, however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.
+Low level internal glazing should be checked for safety glass.
+There are unfinished skirtings in the store off the loft room/study.

-Chimney breasts and fireplaces Repair category 1 Notes The flue that serves the open fire must be swept at least annually, to remove the build-up of soot and to clear out any debris.
+Chimney breasts and fireplaces Repair category 1 Notes The flue that serves the open fire in the lounge must be swept at least annually, to remove the build-up of soot and to clear out any debris.
 The condition of the flue must also be checked at this time, and any required repairs attended to.
 Chimney flues are susceptible to developing defects due to the combined effects of heat, combustion gases and chemical attack.
-It is assumed that the stoves have been installed and maintained in accordance with manufacturers' recommendations, having particular regard to fluing and ventilation requirements, and that they have always burned the correct types of fuel.
-The appliances have not been tested, and are assumed to be in full, safe and efficient working order.
-The flues must be regularly swept.
-Copies of the service records must be obtained.
+The other fireplaces have been removed.
+To prevent the ingress of rainwater and to allow the circulation of air, ventilating caps should be fitted to the top of the chimneys.
+Ventilators should also be installed into the chimney breasts, to draw air through the redundant flues and help maintain them in a dry condition.

 Internal decorations

 Repair category 1

-Notes The property is in basic but reasonable decorative order.
+Notes The property is in basic decorative order.